What is it?

 - Implantable chamber catheter (eg, Port-a-Cath®): includes a small reservoir inserted under the skin and attached to a catheter which is inside a large vein leading to the heart.
 The reservoir is accessed by piercing the skin with a special noncoring needle (eg, Huber needle).

 - An ambulatory infusion pump is used to deliver the parenteral nutrition solution contained in a bag.
 This bag is connected to a special tubing with an air elimination filter and a Y-port, a clamp and a cassette that attaches to the pump.
-This tubing connects to the needleless connector of the catheter, with or without additional extension tubing.
+This tubing connects to the needleless connector, with or without additional extension tubing.

 The pump works with non-rechargeable batteries or a rechargeable battery.